-Leave of Absence: If You are on a documented leave of absence, Your coverage may be continued until the last day of the month following the month in which the leave of absence commenced.
+Family and Medical Leave: If You are granted a leave of absence, in writing, according to the Family and Medical Leave Act of 1993, or other applicable state or local law, Your coverage may be continued for up to 12 weeks, or 26 weeks if You qualify for Family Military Leave, or longer if required by other applicable law, following the date Your leave commenced.
 If the leave terminates prior to the agreed upon date, this continuation will cease immediately.